Presidential election: Ng Kok Song, Tharman and Tan Kin Lian get eligibility certificates to contest

 They are free to publish the reasons given to them if they do so, said ELD.

-It said that in accordance with regulation 11(2) of the Presidential Elections (Certificate of Eligibility) Regulations 2017, the PEC may only publish its reasons for rejecting an application in the circumstances set out in regulation 11(3), and must not do so outside of those circumstances.
+However, the PEC may publish its reasons for rejecting an application, if the application was rejected because it was not made according to the Act, or if the applicant published any part of the reasons given to the applicant by the PEC.

-Regulation 11(2) states that subject to 11(3), the committee must not publish its reasons for rejecting an application.
+It may also do so if the committee’s opinion is that the publication of its reasons is necessary to respond to any public allegation made against the PEC.

-Regulation 11(3) states that the PEC may publish its reasons for rejecting an application if the application was rejected because it was not made according to the Act, if the applicant published any part of the reasons given to the applicant by the PEC, and if the publication of its reasons is, in the committee’s opinion, necessary to respond to any public allegation made against the committee.
+This is in accordance to regulation 11(3) of the Presidential Elections (Certificate of Eligibility) Regulations 2017.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now